ISS: NICER/SEXTANT (Neutron-star Interior Composition ExploreR / Station Explorer for X-ray Timing and Navigation Technology)

 Typical observation times will range from 10 min to several hours to produce navigation measurements.
 Ideal observation windows are often broken up by visibility restrictions either due to physical blockage of the pulsars or hardware constraints.
 For example, in a 90 minute ISS orbit, the Earth can block the line of sight to a pulsar for up to 45 minutes.
 Annually, the portion of the celestial sphere in the neighborhood of the Sun is also blocked from view of NICER (Figure 39).
 Pointing restrictions from the hardware include gimbal actuator limits and ISS structure exclusion zones.

 Even with these visibility restrictions, generally, at least one pulsar is available for observation.
-Careful selection of pulsar sequencing in this challenging environment will produce a good navigation solution.
+Careful selection of pulsar sequencing in this challenging environment will produce a proper navigation solution.
 The final observation schedule is created by weighing the impact of pulsar availability against the navigation quality of the measurements produced.
 Verification of the schedule's impact on navigation performance is done in the high fidelity end-to-end simulation environment.
 Initial results have shown navigation performance meeting or exceeding SEXTANT's goals.

 Ground system operations: The SEXTANT ground system will receive telemetry which will be input into the monitoring and trending functions located in the NICER SMOC.
 On a monthly cadence, the SEXTANT ground system will retrieve new radio and NICER pulse TOAs for all catalog pulsars, then update the pulsar almanac.
 More frequently, a new pulsar upload ephemeris will be generated and sent to the XFSW.
 The upload period is expected to be weekly, except for the Crab pulsar which requires more frequent updates.